acch/XML-to-bootstrap/README.md

 The file `sass/customvars.scss` can be used to override Bootstrap variables, resulting in a custom Bootstrap theme.
 Add any Sass variables you wish to override to this file.
 Note that Bootstrap needs to be rebuilt after making changes to `customvars.scss` &mdash; use the `grunt init` task for that purpose.

-For more information on Bootstrap's customization refer to the [documentation](https://v4-alpha.getbootstrap.com/getting-started/options/) or simply read the definitions and comments in `modules/bootstrap/scss/_variables.scss`.
+For more information on Bootstrap's customization options refer to the [documentation](https://v4-alpha.getbootstrap.com/getting-started/options) or simply read the definitions and comments in `modules/bootstrap/scss/_variables.scss`.

-As the Bootstrap theme is included in the Docker image you will *not* be able to use the pre-built image [acch/xml-to-bootstrap](https://hub.docker.com/r/acch/xml-to-bootstrap/), but instead need to build your own image.
+As the Bootstrap theme is included in the Docker image you will *not* be able to use the pre-built image [acch/xml-to-bootstrap](https://hub.docker.com/r/acch/xml-to-bootstrap), but instead need to build your own image.
 Furthermore, the Docker image needs to be rebuilt every time after making changes to `customvars.scss`.
 Use the following command for that purpose:

 ```
 docker build -t x2b .